LarsFlieger/firebase-fundamentals-frontend-masters/LEARNINGS.md

 - JAMStack works great with serverless
 - JAMStack try to make everything simple as possible, trying to do stuff static as much as possible

-- Firebase latency compensation Feature, In Firebase never:
+- Firebase latency compensation / optimistic concurrency control Feature, In Firebase never:

+  - we will assume something will work, and will revert it if it's failed. but we do not await for the sucess
   - Update your state after setDoc
   - Firebase will trigger get operiations when data changes in frontend